Industrial hemp to be grown on test field in Chippewa Falls

 CHIPPEWA FALLS — Industrial hemp will be grown in Chippewa Falls this year as part of a statewide project with the UW-Madison College of Agricultural and Life Sciences and the Division of Extension.

 Jerry Clark, Chippewa County UW-Extension agriculture agent, said he’s excited to take part in the project, where three to five varieties of industrial hemp will be grown on a parcel on county-owned farmland in the northeast corner of the city.
-It will probably be one or two acres total.
+It will probably be 1 or 2 acres total.

 “Any time you can be part of a new crop, we’re going to try it,” Clark said.
 “We’re excited to see how this crop grows.”